-During Saunders’ first couple of years on the faculty, Inez Marie Johnson was a student.
+While Saunders was teaching at Bluefield Institue he met and fell in love with Inez Marie Johnson.
 (She was born in 1888 to Jacob and Mattie Johnson, of Institute, W. Va.).
-In a 1908 issue of the Storer Record Inez, who was also prepared as a teacher, published a thoughtful article on the educational value of magazines, which ended this way:
+They were reunited when Saunders joined the Storer faculty.
+Inez was in her second year of the teacher preparation program.
+In a 1908 issue of the Storer Record Inez published a thoughtful article on the educational value of magazines, which ended this way:

 …All classes of mankind want a more substantial degree of knowledge, a degree of knowledge that is not selfish but helpful; that does not breed hostility but kindness; does not degrade but elevates. … Knowledge of this kind brings happiness and comfort.
 Happiness and comfort help us to see more clearly the needs of others, and when we have been educated as to be able to see these needs, and we are in position to administer to them we then are doing God’s service, for ‘We were made to radiate the perfumes of good cheer and happiness, as much as a rose was made to radiate its sweetness to every passer-by.’

-We don’t know how much William and Inez interacted during those two intersecting years, or whether any early interest began developing.
-Either way, Inez graduated and left for her first teaching job in Cooper, W.Va.
+We don’t know what stood in the way of any earlier marrage, but Inez graduated and left for her first teaching job in Cooper, W.Va.
 She wrote back to the Record, “I have a very good school building here.
 It is new and situated in a very nice place.”
 The entry continues: “With fifty children 6 to 18 years of age to teach she is kept busy enough.”
 (Unfortunately, we have not yet located a photograph of Inez.)

-She eventually returned to Harpers Ferry to teach, and that’s when the relationship between her and William must have really heated up.
-They married on September 10, 1914.
+She eventually returned to Harpers Ferry, and the couple married on September 10, 1914.
 Inez was 26 and William was 44.

 Two years later William purchased a double lot at 900 Fillmore Street, just down the hill from Storer toward Union Street.
 It took a decade before their beautiful three-and-a-half-story stone foursquare, was completed.
 Its 1927 assessed value according to the Jefferson County tax records was $2,500.